-High school or equivalent graduates who have earned college credits and are in good academic and personal standing may be eligible for admission provided there is evidence of potential success in a university environment.
-The minimum requirement are as follows:
+High school or equivalent graduates who have earned college credits and are in good academic and personal standing may be eligible for admission, provided there is evidence of potential success in a university environment.
+The minimum requirements are as follows:

-- A minimum 2.00 cumulative college grade point average, and - Completion of two-thirds of all courses attempted.
+• A minimum 2.00 cumulative college grade point average, and

-(Applicants not meeting these requirements may be considered for Provisional Admission.
-See Admissions.
-If fewer than 12 transferable credits, the official high school or equivalent transcript is required.)
+• Completion of two-thirds of all courses attempted.
+(If fewer than 12 earned credits, the official high school or equivalent transcript is required.)